 2. Set the table a night before

 This one may sound strange, but even though setting the table only takes a few minutes, doing it a night before really helps on the day of the party.
-You can move your prepared appetizers to the table as they get ready instead of crowding precious counter space.
+You can move your prepared appetizers to the table as they get ready instead of crowding your precious counter space.
 This really alleviates the stress and makes you feel in control.